answebdev/twilight-zone-api-home/README.md

 #### Removing the Anchor Link ID Tags and Hashes from the URL

 The site's home page has two buttons in the hero section: "Get Started" and "Resources", and they both navigate the user to different sections of the same page.
 "Get Started" navigates a user to the Documents section of the page, while "Resources" navigates a user to the Resources section of the page.
 As they are anchor links used to navigate to a different section of the same page, the sections are given the URLs `#docs` and `#resources`, respectively.
 When the button is clicked to navigate to each section, the hash and `id` will show in the URL (e.g., `thetwilightzoneapi.netlify.app/#docs`), which is something I did not want.
-To address this, I was able to remove the hash and anchor link `id` from the URL, based on a [solution](https://www.finsweet.com/hacks/15/ "Remove anchor link id tag and # on urls within the same page") I had come across, and adapting it to work in my own setting by creating my own component that I would then be able to use to achieve this.
+To address this, I was able to remove the hash and anchor link `id` from the URL, based on a [solution](https://www.finsweet.com/hacks/15/ "Remove anchor link id tag and # on urls within the same page") I had come across, and adapting it to work in my own setting by creating my own component in a `utils` folder that I would then be able to use to achieve this.

 I first converted everything from the original jQuery into JavaScript.
 In order to select the anchor link buttons, I gave each of them a class of `hashed` in `Home.js`.
 Clicking on each of these buttons will naviagate the user to the appropriate section of the page, each containing either the link URL of `#docs` or `#resources`, depending on which button was clicked.

 ```
 <div className={classes.Buttons}>